sundusyerron/Wk2-Code-Challenge/README.md

 # Wk2-Code-Challenge
 ## React Immersive Code Challenge: Bot Battlr
 Welcome to Bot Battlr, the one and only spot in the known universe where you can custom build your own Bot Army!
-This is our app:

-checkpoint demo

-Here's the scenario: a galactic overlord has hired you, a galactic web developer, to develop a galactic web app that will allow them to browse through a list of robots, view a robot's details, and, enlist a bot into their army.

 ## Instructions
 For this project, you’ll be building out a React application that displays a list of available bots, among other features.
 Try your best to find the right places to insert code into the established code base.